Behavior of Gaussian curvature and mean curvature near non-degenerate singular points on wave fronts: Appendix: The coordinate invariance of blow up

-Let $p$ be a point on a manifold $\Sigma^2$.
-The above construction of the diffeomorphism $F$ implies that we can define the \lq blow up\rq\ of the manifold $\Sigma^2$ at $p$.
+Let $p$ be a point on a $2$-manifold $\Sigma^2$.
+The above construction of $F$ implies that we can define the \lq blow up\rq\ of the manifold $\Sigma^2$ at $p$.

-\begin{ack} The authors thank the referees for valuable comments.
+\begin{ack} The authors thank the referees for careful reading and valuable comments.
 The third and the fourth authors thank Toshizumi Fukui for fruitful discussions at Saitama University.
 By his suggestion, we obtained the new definition of rational boundedness and continuity.
 The second author thanks Shyuichi Izumiya for fruitful discussions. \end{ack}